p-program/kube-killer/README.md

 ## What is it?

-This is a tool helping you kill kubernetes‘s resource.
+🤣 This is a tool helping you kill unused kubernetes‘s resource.

 You can delete kubernetes‘s resource （deploy，pod，statefulset and so on） based on time schedule ⏰, custom metrics or custom condition.

 `kube-killer` is a humane killer, he could freeze the deploy without killing it (scale to 0）.